Website Accessibility Audit: All You Need to Know

 Try it Now

-Tips for User Experience Design Last Updated: August 1, 2024
+Tips for User Experience Design Last Updated: November 14, 2024

 Author: Steve Herz

 Have you ever tried to access a website only to find it’s a complete nightmare to navigate?
 Frustrating, right?
 Now, imagine the added challenges for people with disabilities.
-Understanding their perspective is crucial in creating a more inclusive web experience.
+Understanding their perspective is essential in creating a more inclusive web experience.

-What is a Web Accessibility Audit?
+What Is a Web Accessibility Audit?

-It’s like a health check-up for your website, assessing its usability for people with disabilities, including those who are visually or hearing impaired or have mobility issues.
+Think of it as a health check-up for your website.
+The audit evaluates the website’s usability for people with disabilities, including those who are visually or hearing impaired or have mobility issues.

 Why Should You Do a Web Accessibility Audit?